 When in doubt, if you are not “healthy” speak to a medical professional first.
 That's wise for all supplements too.

 29. Will It Raise My Blood Sugar?

 Elevated blood sugar is a concern for diabetics.
 So does it raise blood glucose levels?
-The sales page for the product says it won't and the reason given is because because Patriot Power Greens has no artificial sweaters and only 1 gram of sugar.
+The sales page for the product says it won't and the reason given is because Patriot Power Greens has no artificial sweaters and only 1 gram of sugar.
 If you have diabetes check your sugar levels just in case.

 30. Is It Safe For Blood Thinners?